-The company entered into two subordinated loans with related parties on 20 November 2014 to part finance the acquisition of the Zebbug Central Business Centres, the Gudja Central Business Centre and Villa Fieres Sites.
+The company entered into two subordinated loans with related parties on 20 November 2014 to part finance the acquisition of the Zebbug Central Business Centres, the Gudja Central Business Centre and Villa Fieres Site in St. Julians.
 The parties have agreed that the loans are interest-free unless otherwise agreed from time to time, provided that a two year moratorium from date of the Subordinated Loan Agreement will automatically apply and that the rate of interest, if any, will not exceed 5%.
 The loan agreements stipulate that the Company has the discretion to settle the subordinated loans by way of issue of a fixed number of shares at par value.
-In line with IAS 32 such amounts fall under the definition of equity and are therefore being reclassified in these condensed interim financial statements as a component of equity as a capital reserve.
+In line with IAS 32 such amounts fall under the definition of equity and are therefore classified in these financial statements as a component of equity as a capital reserve.